sam-caldwell/bibliography/README.md

 Bibliography is a small, Git‑backed CLI for building an annotated bibliography.
 Each citation is a single YAML file stored under `data/citations/` and validated against a compact APA7‑inspired schema.
-The tool fetches public metadata when available (doi.org for articles; OpenLibrary for books), supports interactive entry for everything else, and keeps lightweight JSON indexes for discovery.
+The tool fetches public metadata when available (doi.org for articles; OpenLibrary→Google→Crossref→WorldCat→BNB→openBD→LoC→OpenAI for books by ISBN), supports interactive entry for everything else, and keeps lightweight JSON indexes for discovery.

 The CLI reads and writes only local files.
 It can also use OpenAI to summarize works and generate keywords, and it